Skip to content

 Who was Atahualpa?

-After the Sibling Rivalry
+After the Fraternal Conflict

 For children, it can be explained like this: when two sides of a great empire are at odds, it becomes more difficult for everyone.
 Even a very large empire can then become vulnerable.